Tomatohust/Wolf-Pack-Algorithm/README.md

 # Wolf-Pack-Algorithm
 This is a demo of the Wolf-Pack-Algorithm.
-The proposed algorithm is applied to 10 typical complex function optimization pronlems.
+The proposed algorithm is applied to 10 typical complex function optimization problems.

 You can just change the 'f_name' here to see how the algorithm works when applied to different functions.